richardanaya/externref_polyfill/README.md

 # ExternRef Polyfill

-WebAssembly is expecting a powerful way to be able to refer to objects in javascript.
-Until then, this library can help enable that functionality.
-It is a polyfill for the [ExternRef proposal](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md).
+WebAssembly is expecting a powerful way to be able to refer to objects in JavaScript using a concept called [ExternRef](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md).
+Until then, this library can help enable that functionality in a similar pattern that will make it easy to convert over in some future.

 ## Usage